 The Retina display is still just about sharp enough for general browsing, but you'll need to double tap more than you might on other phones to zoom in as text isn't as legible on some of the Full HD phones out there when viewing a web page from afar.

 However, the A7 processor is adept at not only rendering web pages with panache, but also making sure that web elements are loaded properly and don't detract from the overall zooming experience.
-It's fluid without being fast, which is a trait of iOS 7 overall.
+It's fluid without being fast, which is a trait of the new modern iOS overall.